 7. Periods for which your data is stored

-If you send an enquiry to us while using our Website, we store your personal data for the period needed to answer your enquiry and/or for the period of our business relationship, including the initiation of a contract (pre-contractual relationship) and the execution of a contract.
+If you send an enquiry to us while using our Website, we otherwise store your personal data for the period needed to answer your enquiry and/or for the period of our business relationship, including the initiation of a contract (pre-contractual relationship) and the execution of a contract.

-In addition, based our legal relationship, we store your personal Data until expiry of the identification period applicable to be able to provide it as evidence for any legal claims, if required.
+In addition, based on our legal relationship, we then store your personal Data until expiry of the identification period applicable to be able to provide it as evidence for any legal claims, if required.
 Generally, the limitation period is between 12 and 36 months, but may be up to 30 years.